ArkEcosystemArchive/gitbooks-sdk/deprecated/dotnet/client/README.md

 ---
 id: getting-started
 title: Getting Started
-description: .NET Crypto Library For Working With Transactions
+description: .NET Client Library For Communicating With Core Server Public REST API
 ---

-# Crypto
+# Client

+{% hint style="danger" %}
+WARNING!
+This package is deprecated and is no longer maintained and supported.
+{% endhint %}

 ## NuGet Package Manager